Tissot Visodate Camping wristwatch, 1957

-I have said this before, I am a fan of the Tissot brand.
+We have said this before, we are fans of the Tissot brand.
 What Tissot has done well over the last 170 years is bridge the gap between luxury and affordability in the Swiss watch industry.
-This is what I like about the Tissot brand.
+This is what we like about the Tissot brand.
 They produce honest, good-quality watches at an affordable price.
 They appeal to all watch collectors.
-I have owned a few, both new and vintage, and will no doubt own a few more before I am done.
-In this instance, I have come across one of the more obscure Tissot models, one which hasn’t been revived in the Heritage range, the Tissot Camping watch.
+We have owned a few, both new and vintage, and will no doubt own a few more before we are done.
+In this instance, we have come across one of the more obscure Tissot models, one which hasn’t been revived in the Heritage range, the Tissot Camping watch.
 To be more specific, a Tissot Visodate Camping wristwatch dating from 1957.

 A brief history of Tissot

-Tissot was founded in 1853 by Charles-Félicien Tissot and his son Charles-Émile Tissot in Le Locle, Switzerland.
+Charles-Félicien Tissot and his son Charles-Émile Tissot founded Tissot in 1853 by in Le Locle, Switzerland.
 They established a small workshop attached to the family home.
 They purchased ébauche (blank) movements and assembled watches by hand.
 In the late nineteenth century, Tissot expanded beyond Switzerland.
 Charles-Émile travelled to Russia to promote the brand.
 He built a strong reputation in the Russian Empire.
 Tissot’s quality and style impressed customers abroad.
-As a result, Tissot’s reputation grew, earning international recognition.
+As a result, Tissot’s reputation grew, earning international recognition (Tissot at Watch Wiki).

 By the early twentieth century, Tissot was well established in Swiss watchmaking.
 The brand broke new ground by creating one of the first anti-magnetic watches in 1930.
 In 1915, Tissot began producing its own movements, including wristwatches.
 This innovation marked a major turning point for the company.
 The global financial collapse in 1929 shook the watch industry.
 In 1930, Tissot merged with Omega SA and Lemania to form SSIH (Société Suisse pour l’Industrie Horlogère).
 Despite the merger, Tissot maintained its unique identity and continued to produce watches under its own name.

 Tissot introduced several models in the 1950s and 1960s, such as Seastar, Visodate, T12 and the PR 516.
 These brands still exist today as part of Tissot’s Heritage range.
-Tissot has long been associated with timekeeping in sport, starting as early as 1938, when a Tissot watch was used to time a series of Alpine ski races.
+Tissot’s association with sports timekeeping began in 1938, when officials used a Tissot watch to time a series of Alpine ski races.
 Tissot has also had close ties with other sports, from the Davis Cup in 1957 to its close timing partnerships with bicycling and motorcycling championships.
 During the 1980s, Tissot joined the Swatch Group, the world’s largest watch producer and distributor.

 Tissot Camping

-The Tissot Camping model, introduced in 1938, was named to indicate its suitability for a rugged outdoor life.
+Tissot introduced the Camping model in 1938.
+It was named to indicate its suitability for a rugged outdoor life.
 It had good water resistance and dust resistance as well as an “unbreakable” plexiglass crystal and a stainless steel case.
 The Tissot Camping model was in production until at least the late 1950s in a variety of designs.
 Some examples, such as this one, had stainless steel cases, while others used chrome-plated cases.
 There were variations with the case back, some were screw-in, others had simple snap-ons.

 Contemporary advertising claimed the Tissot Camping model included the following features: